edgedb/easy-edgedb/chapter15/index.md

 # Chapter 15 - The vampire hunt begins

 > It's good that Jonathan is back, but he is still in shock.
 He doesn't know if the experience with Dracula was real or not, and thinks he might be crazy.
-But then he meets Van Helsing who tells him that it was all true.
-Jonathan hears this and becomes strong and confident again.
-Now they begin to search for Dracula.
+But then Jonathan meets Van Helsing who tells him that it was all true.
+Now that he knows everything was true, Jonathan becomes strong and confident again.
+>
+> Our heroes begin the search for Dracula.
 The others learn that the Carfax mansion across from Dr. Seward's asylum is the one that Dracula bought.
+So that's why Renfield was so strongly affected!
+>
-So that's why Renfield was so strongly affected...
-They search the house when the sun is up and find boxes of earth in which Dracula sleeps.
+> The heroes search the house when the sun is up and find boxes of earth in which Dracula sleeps.
 They destroy them all in Carfax, but there are still many left in London.
 If they don't destroy the other boxes, Dracula will be able to rest in them during the day and terrorize London every night when the sun goes down.

 ## More abstract types

 Our heroes learned something about vampires in this chapter: vampires need to sleep in coffins (boxes for dead people) with holy earth during the day.
 That's why Dracula brought 50 of them over by ship on the Demeter.
 This is important for the mechanics of our game so we should create a type for this.
 And if we think about it:

 - Each place in the world either has coffins or doesn't have them,
-- Has coffins = vampires can enter and terrorize the people,
+- A place that has coffins is a place that vampires can enter and terrorize the people,
 - If a place has coffins, we should know how many of them there are.

 This sounds like a good case for an abstract type.
 Here it is: